Overview

 How you’ll learn

 Seminars and tutorials in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures and other sessions.
-In addition, you will meet with your personal academic tutor on a regular basis.
+We also chunk up our teaching into bite size chunks so you can have a regular breaks to help your concentration.
+(Pomodoro Technique)

 During each semester you will normally study three modules, so each module will have a 10-12 hour commitment per week.

-The teaching team consists of highly qualified academics, supported by a skilled technical team.
 They have a range of expertise and experience across the across the breadth of disciplines studied on this course.

-The majority of staff hold the highest academic qualification (doctorate), with a small number of staff working towards achieving this standard.
 Staff are research-active and many of the teaching team are at the forefront of their research fields in the UK and beyond.
 They have substantial experience in delivering research led and research informed teaching.

 How you’ll be assessed